canonical/lxd/doc/explanation/lxc_show_info.md

       Packets received: 1433
       Packets sent: 175

-and the `lxc network show` command shows further information, and which entities are using the network:
+The `lxc network show` command, on the other hand, shows how the network is configured, and which entities are using the network:

     config:
       ipv4.address: 10.247.40.1/24